knownasilya/just-auth/README.md

   The value of this field is passed to the `getUser` function.
 * `passwordField` - String, defaults to 'password'.
 * `passwordHashField` - String, defaults to 'passwordHash'.
+* `rememberMeField` - String, defaults to 'rememberMe'.
+* `rememberMeAdditionalMinutes` - Number, defaults to 13 days in minutes.
 * `tokenOptions` - Object, defaults to [this](https://github.com/knownasilya/just-auth/blob/master/index.js#L14).
 See full options
   [here](https://github.com/auth0/node-jsonwebtoken#jwtsignpayload-secretorprivatekey-options).